RosarioAndolina/multiprocdown/README.md

 **-g**, **--enable-graph**

 enables graphic support showing a graph with the progress of each tread.
+Ignored with -l option.

 ---

 **-f**, **--first**[[=]FORMAT]
-download first the initial part of the file and then the rest, according to the FORMAT. `dd` is used by default
+download first the initial part of the file and then the rest, according to the FORMAT. `dd` is used by default.
+Ignored with -l option.
 ---

 **-s**, **--save-snapshot**[[=]SNAP_FILE]